 The weather and climate can affect your hair and what products you use.
 In summer, you want to avoid heavy products containing many oils because they can make your hair look greasy.
 If you have super dry hair during winter, use more moisturizing products to prevent dryness and breakage.
 The best thing to do is to experiment with different types of products and see what works best for your hair type in different seasons, but always remember to be consistent with it, so you get used to how it makes your curls feel and how it looks on you before deciding if it’s the right product for you.

 If you want healthy, full curls, you don’t want to over-style them.
 Curls tend to become stringy and thin when they are over-styled with products like gels or sprays.
 Instead of using these products, try using a leave-in conditioner to help moisturize your curls without weighing them down.

 Styling tips for naturally curly hair

 Here I’m going to explain Styling tips for naturally curly hair

 Use your fingers to detangle:

 It is essential to detangle your hair with your fingers before combing it with a wide-tooth comb or brush.
 Finger detangling helps distribute the natural oils evenly through your hair, making them less likely to tangle and knot while drying.
-It also helps you to feel and see the individual hair strands so you can better assess if there are any knots in the hair that need special attention.
+It also helps you to feel and see the individual hair strands so you can better assess if any knots in the hair need special attention.

 Over-manipulating curly hair can cause it to break off at the ends, which can cause a gradual thinning of the ends over time.
 So, do not comb out tangles too roughly or use a wide-tooth comb too harshly on wet hair because this could cause unnecessary breakage.
 Also, avoid using a hot brush or flat iron on wet curls because this can cause dryness and breakage.
 If you must use heat on wet curls, choose products that contain heat protectors and are made especially for curly hair.